michaelmov/michaelmov.github.io/_posts/2018-06-09-jekyll-es6-workflow.markdown

 ### Add webpack.config.js
-We are going to create a webpack config file and give it instructions about how to bundle our ES6 code:
+We are going to create a webpack config file and give it instructions on how to bundle our ES6 code:

 webpack.config.js:
 ``` javascript